SMA Type 1 - Looking After Your Child who has had a Recent Diagnosis

 Is there a treatment?

-Whether or not your child receives a drug treatment, your medical team will talk to you about the International Standards of Care for SMA (SoC)1,2 which are all about best care for children with SMA.
-You can find the Family Guide to the SoC here or contact us for a copy.
+Whether or not your child receives a drug treatment, your child’s medical team will also talk with you about every aspect of care your child will need.
+They may refer to the International Standards of Care for SMA (SoC)1,2 which are all about best care for children with SMA.
+You can find the Family Guide to the SoC here.

 Who will be in my child’s medical healthcare team to support us?